 How To Get Into Menlo School: Your Ultimate Admissions Guide

-TALK TO OUR COLLEGE CONSULTANT TODAY!
+TALK TO OUR EDUCATIONAL CONSULTANT TODAY!
 Call Us Toll Free: (888) 521-5243

 Located in Atherton, California, Menlo School is an independent, college-preparatory school that is rated in the top 20% of California’s high schools.
 There are roughly 800 pupils enrolled, with a student-to-teacher ratio of 10:1.
 The institution is renowned for its excellent academics and an extensive list of courses that help students get ready for higher education.
-Additionally, Menlo School offers distinctive programs including Menlo Interdisciplinary and Personalized Scholars, Applied Science Research, and BioTech Research Program that provide students with opportunities to explore other areas of learning.
+Additionally, Menlo School offers distinctive programs, including Menlo Interdisciplinary and Personalized Scholars, Applied Science Research, and BioTech Research Program, that provide students with opportunities to explore other areas of learning.
 The school’s committed and highly qualified faculty encourages pupils to develop as rational thinkers and inquisitive learners.
 In addition to its academic program, Menlo School is renowned for its extracurricular athletic and artistic pursuits that foster a strong feeling of teamwork among students.

 How hard is it to get into Menlo School?